Table of Contents

 Dorsal root ganglia consist of a cell body of sensory neurons (thus, also referred to as sensory ganglia).
 There are bundles of sensory nerves located at the base of the spine that can respond to mechanical, chemical, and thermal stimuli.

 Based on the location, the ganglia may be spinal ganglia or cranial nerve (CG) ganglia.
-Spinal ganglia can be found in the lumbar, thoracic, and cervical region at their dorsal roots.
+Spinal ganglia can be found in the lumbar, thoracic, and cervical regions at their dorsal roots.
 They can also be found around the origin of the spinal cord in sacral spinal nerves.
 The cranial nerve is situated at the bases of the following cranial nerves where they reach the brain stem:

 - V (trigeminal)